 Recommended Approach:

-Disclose upfront with emphasis on privacy protections and human backup for sensitive situations.
+Disclose upfront with emphasis on privacy protections and smart forwarding for sensitive situations.

 Example Script: